trustbloc/sandbox/docs/projects/README.md

  * [WebKMS v0.7](https://w3c-ccg.github.io/webkms/): For implementing cryptographic key management systems for the wallet.
  * [Authorization Capabilities for Linked Data v0.3](https://w3c-ccg.github.io/zcap-ld/): Followed for implementing advanced wallet features which provides a secure way for linked data systems to grant and express authority utilizing the object capability model.
  * [Aries RFCS](#aries-rfcs): Since TrustBloc KMS follows many aries RFCs standards related to key management.

+Currently In Progress
+ * [Grant Negotiation and Authorization Protocol](https://www.ietf.org/archive/id/draft-ietf-gnap-core-protocol-09.html): This protocol allows a client instance to request delegated authorization to resource servers and to request direct information.

 Visit the [project repo](https://github.com/trustbloc/kms) to learn more about TrustBloc KMS, API documentation, configuration and setup instructions.